A. Our routing number is 074901672.

 A. If you forget your password, you can leave the password section blank on the log in page, put a check in the "Forgot Password" box and choose "Log in."
-You can also contact STAR Customer Service.
+You can also contact Customer Solutions at 888-395-2447.

-A. Yes, you can export your account information to an Excel spreadsheet, as well as to a .csv formatted file, Quicken and Quickbooks.
+A. Yes, you can export your account information to an Excel spreadsheet, as well as to a .csv formatted file, Quicken®, QuickBooks® and other Intuit products².

 Q. What are the cut-off times for online transactions?

-A. The cut-off time for Wires and Bill Payments is 3:00 PM ET, ACH transactions are 4:00 PM ET and Funds Transfers is 9:00 PM ET.
+A. The cut-off time for Wires and Bill Payments is 3:00 PM ET, ACH transactions are 4:00 PM ET and Funds Transfers are 9:00 PM ET.

 Q. What version of Adobe Acrobat Reader should I use to view my online statement?